The Americans with Disabilities Act

 Importantly, “major life activity” now also includes “major bodily functions,” such as immune system functioning, normal cell growth, and endocrine and reproductive functions.
 Additionally, an individual with a disability is not deprived of the right to a reasonable accommodation merely because his or her condition is controlled by “mitigating measures” (something that takes away the symptoms/relieves the obvious problem), such as medications or a prosthetic device, or because the condition is in remission, or because it only arises occasionally.

 These are simply a few of the protections that the law provides.
-For more information, visit the U.S. Department of Justice's ADA home page at http://www.ada.gov and The EEOC’s page on the ADAAA at http://www.eeoc.gov/laws/statutes/adaaa_info.cfm.
+For more information, visit the U.S. Department of Justice’s ADA homepage, at www.ada.gov and the EEOC’s page on the ADAAA, at www.eeoc.gov/laws/statutes/adaaa_info.cfm.

 The Family and Medical Leave Act (FMLA)...